 Summer is the best weather window to hike the W-Trek.
 Summer in Torres Del Paine is between the months of late November-February.
 This also is peak season, so tourism is at full swing in these months.
 Be sure to book things well in advance.
 Expect crowds, full buses, and lines for the entrance, ferries, and transportation.
 Winds are still capable in some areas of reaching over 70 miles per hour, so pack plenty of layers and always be prepared.
 Torres Del Paine is known for encountering four seasons in a day.

 The fall leaves are marvelous here, peak season slows, and photography pops with the splashes of color throughout as the region prepares itself for winter.
 An amazing time of year to visit this zone.
 The wind typically dwindles down, but there becomes a fall chill in the air.
-Fall season is March-May.
+The fall season is March-May.
 If you wish to avoid the peak tourism season and can handle colder temperatures, hiking the W-Trek this time of year is superb.

 Winter from May to mid-September beckons few visitors along the W-Trek.
 Many tourist attractions and roads can be closed at this time of year.
 This is an extremely peaceful time of year to go.
-It often contains many days of below freezing temperatures and snow blankets the region.
+It often contains many days of below-freezing temperatures and snow blankets the region.
 Days are shorter, but if you can embrace the cold, the W-Trek’s snow-capped peaks are at their finest this time of year.
 Check to make sure lodging, transportation, and roads are still open for your travels.

 What to pack